IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 1. **Unstable installation** is recommended for power users helping with testing.
 2. **Building from source** is recommended for distributing a build from source.
 3. **Live development environment** is recommended for developers who are actively coding.
-4. **Distro installation** is recommended for those who use a Linux package manager.
+4. **Packaged installation** is recommended for those who use a package manager.

 Unstable installation
 ---------------------